MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-extent-tags.md

 `async` (optional): Execute the command asynchronously.
    * An Operation ID (Guid) is returned.
    * The operation's status can be monitored.
 Use the [.show operations](operations.md#show-operations) command.
-   * You can  retrieve the results of a successful execution.
-Use the [.show operation details](operations.md#show-operation-details) command.
+   * Use the [.show operation details](operations.md#show-operation-details) command to retrieve the results of a successful execution.

 ## Restrictions